Full question:

 Answer:

-A certified statement generally refers to a statement made under penalty of perjury, and it may be notarized by a notary.
-When you answer interrogatories, you must also attach a statement that states that you swear or affirm that your answers are true to the best of your knowledge.
-You must sign the statement in the presence of a notary public.
+A certified sworn statement is a declaration made under penalty of perjury, often notarized.
+When responding to interrogatories, you need to include a statement affirming that your answers are true to the best of your knowledge.
+This statement should be signed in the presence of a notary public.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.